An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Independence of axioms

 In this section, we turn to the question of the independence of the axioms in Theorem \ref{MainThm}.
 First, however, we claim that we can drop May's axiom of anonymity from our list of axioms.
 Anonymity is only used in the proof of Theorem~\ref{MainThm} to help derive that the voting method refines majority voting in two-alternative profiles.
 But we can derive this result without anonymity as follows.

 \begin{proposition} If $F$ satisfies neutrality, weak positive responsiveness, homogeneity, and block preservation, then $F$ agrees with majority voting in any two-alternative profile with a unique majority winner. \end{proposition} \begin{proof} Suppose $\mathbf{P}$ is a two-alternative profile with a unique majority winner.
 Hence there are $a,b\in X(\mathbf{P})$ such that $n$ voters rank $b$ above $a$, $n+k$ (for $k>0$) rank $a$ above $b$, and the remaining $\ell$ voters rank them as tied.
+Let $\mathbf{Q}=4\mathbf{P}$.
+If we can show that $F(\mathbf{Q})=\{a\}$, then by homogeneity, $F(\mathbf{P})=\{a\}$, in agreement with majority voting, as desired.